*All Orders 4/19-4/27 Will Ship 4/28*

 Associating these wholesome images with the food we buy in the grocery store and the meals we consume in restaurants is natural and expected.

-Unfortunately, the truth is that food production is much more complicated and industrialized—and has been for decades.
+Unfortunately, food production is much more complicated and industrialized—and has been for decades.

-Turn over any processed food package, and you will inevitably see many long, hard-to-pronounce ingredient names, about which you probably have limited knowledge.
+Turn over any processed food package, and you will inevitably see many long, hard-to-pronounce ingredient names that you probably have limited knowledge of.

 Yeah, me neither.

-Many additives are used to preserve food, but there are also several additives used to enhance a food’s color, flavor, or aroma.
+Many additives are used to preserve food, but several are also used to enhance its color, flavor, or aroma.

 Large food manufacturers strive for consistency so that their customers will continue buying their products.

-This puts financial pressure on companies and leads to questionable practices that are focused more on cost effectiveness than wholesomeness.
+This puts financial pressure on companies, leading to questionable practices that prioritize cost-effectiveness over wholesomeness.

 Some of the most common additives found in processed food are flavor enhancers.

-Artificial flavors and “natural flavors” are so often found in our food products that they have become generally accepted by the unsuspecting public.
+Artificial flavors and “natural flavors” are often found in our food products, and as a result, they have become generally accepted by the unsuspecting public.

-Some educated consumers will steer clear of artificial flavors because of their potential health risks, but the term “natural flavors” seems much safer and more approachable.
+Some educated consumers will avoid artificial flavors due to their potential health risks, but the term “natural flavors” seems safer and more approachable.

 The problem is that the term is incredibly vague and misleading.